-- This option will be disabled if the extension has Option Number - If the COS of an extension contains Option Number 62 (Flash for Attendant), flashing the switchhook results in the call being presented to the attendant.
+- This option will be disabled if the extension has Option Number 46 (Flash Disable) in its COS. - If the COS of an extension contains Option Number 62 (Flash for Attendant), flashing the switchhook results in the call being presented to the Attendant.
 See Flash for Attendant.